To recap: If identity is who you think you are, then personality is what you actually are.

 Thus, outward intuition can come across as flaky, absent-minded, and blind to what’s obvious in the physical world.

-Where inward sensing relays your body’s experience back to you just as it is, inward intuition fuses disparate pieces of your experience to form new ideas and insights.
+Where inward sensing relays your body’s experience back to you just as it is, inward intuition fuses disparate pieces of experience together to form a new idea and insight.

 Unlike outward intuition, which sees every possible connection between as many facts or ideas as possible, inward intuition brings all possibilities (even contradictions) together to create a single, sometimes paradoxical, yet comprehensive perspective or solution . . . an outcome you see as being worth whatever it might take to bring about—to turn your vision into something real and accessible to others.

-Because it’s unconscious, inward intuition can seem supernatural or prophetic; but it really just works with the puzzle pieces taken in by experience to generate impressions of how things are and will be.
+Because it’s unconscious, inward intuition can seem supernatural or prophetic; but it really just works with the puzzle pieces taken in by experience to generate an impression of how things are and could become.

 The divination systems we looked at last time are a great example of inward intuition—systems that can serve as proxies to help you grasp unconscious knowledge.